pryv/dev-site/src/documents/sections/data-types.html.md

 - `hidden` (`true` or `false`): Optional.
 Whether the folder is currently in use or visible.
 Default: `true`.
 - `clientData` ([item additional data](#data-types-additional-data)):  Optional.
 Additional client data for the folder.
 - `timeCount` ([timestamp](#data-types-timestamp)): Read-only.
 Only optionally returned when querying folders, indicating the total time spent in that folder, including sub-folders, since a given reference date and time. **This will be implemented later.**
-- `children` (array of activity folders): Read-only.
+- `children` (array of folders): Read-only.
 The folder's sub-folders, if any.
 This field cannot be set in requests creating a new folders: folders are created individually by design.
 - `trashed` (boolean): Optional. `true` if the folder is in the trash.

 #### Example of channel & folders for activities